Naapperas/zon/README.md

 In its essence, `zon` behaves much like `zod`.
 If you have used `zod`, you will feel right at home with `zon`.

 > [!NOTE]
 > There are some differences in the public API between `zon` and `zod`.
 Those mostly stem from the fact that Python does not have type inference like Typescript has.
+There are other slight deviations between `zon` and `zod`.

 ### Basic types